StephanMMM/Shop_API/README.md

 ## Usage

 To use the application, first, create a Docker network:
+(sudo is not required for the next commands but it enables a quick setup without worrying about permissions.)

-    docker network create shop-network
+    sudo docker network create shop_network

 Then, start the application using Docker Compose:

+    sudo docker compose up --build -d

+To run the test container using Docker Compose:

-    docker compose up --build -d
+    sudo docker compose -f docker-compose.test.yml up --build -d

-Once the API container is running, you can access the documentation at http://127.0.0.1/docs.
+Once the API container is running, you can access the interactive documentation at http://127.0.0.1/docs.
 ## Database

 The application uses the following classes with their respective attributes: